nocama/pseudocode/README.md

 if x is less than y
 	draw a green square at 50 50
 else
-	draw a blue sqaure at 100 100
+	draw a blue square at 100 100

 if x > y
 	draw an orange circle at 50 50